MileHacker Logo

 Visitor Attractions

-• Bosten Lake has opportunities for boating, swimming, and bird spotting.
+• Bosten Lake has opportunities for going out on a boat, swimming, and bird spotting.

 • The historical Iron Gate Pass draws interest with ancient Silk Road defenses and sweeping views.